Nishagh/Alchemist-v1/test_full_workflow.md

 ## ✅ Integration Test Results: PASSED

-The agent-tuning-service is successfully deployed and integrated with agent-studio.
+The alchemist-agent-tuning is successfully deployed and integrated with agent-studio.
 All connectivity tests pass, the frontend is properly configured, and the UI components are ready for production use.

 **Status**: Ready for end-to-end testing with authenticated users.